-Large accelerated filer□ Non-accelerated filer□

-Accelerated filer⊠ Smaller reporting company□
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer \boxtimes Smaller reporting company \square Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected to use the extended transition period for complying with any new or revised financial accounting standard provided pursuant to Section 13(a) of the Exhchage Act. \square
+If an emerging growth company, indicate by check mark if the registrant has elected to use the extended transition period for complying with any new or revised financial accounting standard provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ☒ No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-As of May 8, 2017 the number of outstanding ordinary shares par value £0.001 per share of the Registrant is560,976,430.
+As of October 31, 2017 the number of outstanding ordinary shares par value £0.001 per share of the Registrant is 562,119,334.